oampo/thinkful-projects/node/authentication_and_routing/Thinkr.md

-Level: Advanced
+title: Authentication and Routing
+description: Create the next big thing in social networking.
+Build a simple web application to learn the basics of Node with Express.
+You'll set up authentication, work with a Mongo database, and learn how Node works with templating engines.

-Time: 12 hours
+duration: 12 hours

-Goals: Create the next big thing in social networking
+date_implemented:
+skill_level: Advanced
+slug:
+tags: Node

 Concepts: Node, servers, Express, MongoDB, Authentication, Templating
 Pre-reqs: Proficient with JavaScript, Creating Node servers

 ##Project Brief